 However, in countries mostly in Asia and Africa, some community pharmacies have been guilty of dispensing prescription drugs such as drugs for chronic conditions, antibiotics, oral contraceptives without a prescription.
 In Nigeria, the Pharmacists Council of Nigeria, the Pharmaceutical Society of Nigeria, and the Association of Community Pharmacists of Nigeria are the major players in ensuring good community pharmacy practice.

-Though most community pharmacies are individually owned, some community pharmacies operate as chains with many branches across the country, e.g. CVS, HealthPlus, Walgreens Company.
-They are very common in the US.
+Though most community pharmacies are individually owned, some community pharmacies operate as chains with numerous branches across the country, e.g. CVS, HealthPlus, Walgreens Company.
+They are common in the US.
 Pharmacy chains have at least different four stores.
 Pharmacy chains give pharmacists two major job roles -staff and management.

 Duties of a Community Pharmacist